open-cogsci/osdoc/content/python-inline-code/02-about-python-inline-code.md

 my_canvas.show()
 {% endhighlight %}

 The same principle applies to functions and modules: Once you have defined a function or imported a module in one inline_script, it will be accessible in other inline_scripts as well.
+In other words, variables, functions, and modules are shared between inline_scripts.

 ### Transparent variables {#shared-variables}